LordSnoosh/SEIR2222/work/w09/d4/deploy-django-heroku.md

 ## 3. Commit the Changes

-Now let's commit the changes made to the project (make sure that you're on the `master` branch):
+Now let's commit the changes made to the project (make sure that you're on the `main` branch):

 ```
 $ git add -A